greentfrapp/greentfrapp.github.io/_posts/2018-09-28-global-city-sg.md

 In a 1972 address to the Singapore Press Club, then Minister of Foreign Affairs, S. Rajaratnam, introduced Singapore’s role as a “global city” (Rajaratnam, 1972), citing Toynbee’s Ecumenopolis (Toynbee, 1970).
 In suggesting that “the world is our hinterland”, Rajaratnam’s speech focused on the economic aspects of the Global City and how Singapore’s participation in the global economy is paramount to the small state’s survival and success.
 Towards his conclusion, Rajaratnam mentions:

-> In this address, I have dealt largely with the economic aspects of Singa- pore as a Global City.
+> In this address, I have dealt largely with the economic aspects of Singapore as a Global City.
 But the political, social and cultural implications of being a Global City are no less important. [...]
 The political, social and cultural problems, I believe, would be far more difficult to tackle.
 >
 > *Rajaratnam, 1972*

 Fast-forward nearly fifty years, Singapore has demonstrated enormous skill in navigating the dangerous waters of foreign political relations.
-As a belated supple- ment to Rajaratnam’s speech and armed with the benefit of hindsight, **I explore the role of foreign political relations in Singapore’s identity as a global city**.
+As a belated supplement to Rajaratnam’s speech and armed with the benefit of hindsight, **I explore the role of foreign political relations in Singapore’s identity as a global city**.

 ## Promoting Foreign Trade and Investment

-In her 2005 article, *The Global City: Introducing a Concept*, Saskia Sassen in- troduces seven hypotheses, which altogether comprise the “dynamic of dispersal and of centralization” that she describes as globalisation (Sassen, 2005).
-Specifi- cally, Sassen’s third hypothesis suggests that “specialized service firms engaged in the most complex and globalised markets are subject to agglomeration economies”.
+In her 2005 article, *The Global City: Introducing a Concept*, Saskia Sassen introduces seven hypotheses, which altogether comprise the “dynamic of dispersal and of centralization” that she describes as globalisation (Sassen, 2005).
+Specifically, Sassen’s third hypothesis suggests that “specialized service firms engaged in the most complex and globalised markets are subject to agglomeration economies”.
 Such agglomerations then result in the creation of new producer-services complexes (Sassen, 2012).

 In Singapore’s case, this has taken the form of its specialisation in financial services (Kotkin, 2014).
 Sassen, in a section on specialisation of cities, attributes this to Singapore ranking as first on important variables including “ease of entry and exit [for businesses]”, “contract enforcement” and “investor protection” (Sassen, 2012).